wang-xinyu/tensorrtx/README.md

 # TensorRTx

 TensorRTx aims to implement popular deep learning networks with tensorrt API.
-As we know, tensorrt has builtin parsers, including caffeparser, uffparser, onnxparser, etc. But when we use these parses, we often run into some "unsupported operations or layers" problems, especially some state-of-the-art models are using new type of layers, therefore, sometimes we have no choice but to implement the models with tensorrt network definition APIs.
+As we know, tensorrt has builtin parsers, including caffeparser, uffparser, onnxparser, etc. But when we use these parsers, we often run into some "unsupported operations or layers" problems, especially some state-of-the-art models are using new type of layers, therefore, sometimes we have no choice but to implement the models with tensorrt network definition APIs.

 I wrote this project to get familiar with tensorrt API, and also to share and learn from the community.